muskanm07/emotune/README.md

 - **Free-text mood input** — describe your emotion in plain language, no categories
 - **AI mood interpretation** — Gemini API parses emotional nuance, not just keywords
-- **Spotify embed playback** — listen directly in the app, no redirects
+- **Instant track previews** — powered by the iTunes API, no account or login required
 - **Mood color chips** — visual mood tags that update dynamically with your input
+- **Mood history** — revisit past moods and the tracks they surfaced
 - **Dark mode UI** — purple-accented, easy on the eyes
 - **Fully responsive** — works on mobile and desktop